Steps to Becoming an Accountant in West Virginia

 The West Virginia Board of Accountancy licenses CPAs in the state.
 Minimum standards of education (150 semester hours of college credit and a bachelor’s degree at minimum), experience (one year), and examination (passing the Uniform CPA Exam) must be met before licensure is granted.
 Because a bachelor’s degree results in around 120 semester hours of college credit, a master’s in accounting is the most widely accepted method for earning the 30 additional credit hours required for a CPA license in West Virginia.

-“Big Four” international CPA firms in West Virginia include Ernst & Young, which has a regional office in Charleston, and PricewaterhouseCoopers has a location in Assurance.
-Other national public accounting firms with a presence in West Virginia include SKM with a location in Wheeling and Dixon Hughes Goodman, LLP will offices in Charleston.
+“Big Four” international CPA firms in West Virginia include Ernst & Young, which has a regional office in Charleston, and PricewaterhouseCoopers, which has a location in Assurance.
+Other national public accounting firms with a presence in West Virginia include SKM with a location in Wheeling and Dixon Hughes Goodman, LLP with offices in Charleston.

 West Virginia Accountants: Job Trends and Salary Expectations

-Workforce West Virginia, a division of the West Virginia Department of Commerce, reports job growth projections showing the number of accounting and auditing positions in the state will increase at a rate of about 6.3 percent between 2016 and 2026.
-This rock solid growth combined with normal turnover will result in around 460 openings annually in the profession during the ten-year period leading to 2028.
+Workforce West Virginia, a division of the West Virginia Department of Commerce, reports that the number of accounting and auditing positions in the state will increase at a rate of about 7.3 percent between 2018 and 2028.
+This rock-solid growth, combined with normal turnover, will result in about 430 openings annually in the profession during the ten-year period leading to 2028.

 Some of the leading manufacturing industry employers of managerial accountants, controllers and internal auditors in West Virginia include Constellium in Ravenswood, which fabricates aluminum sheets used in everything from aerospace technology to truck trailers.

 According to the Bureau of Labor Statistics (BLS), accountants in West Virginia earned a median salary of $63,390 as of May 2020.